rjrodger/simpledb/README.md

 attribute values are returned as arrays.
 As
 SimpleDb is schemaless, it is not possible to know in advance if an attribute is multi-valued.
 In the default case, `{$AsArrays:false}`, multiple values are returned as string, with the value list comma-separated.
+SimpleDB returns multiple values in alphabetical order.

     sdb.getItem('<domain>','<itemname>',function( error , result, meta ){
       console.log("Those are good burgers, Walter: "+JSON.stringify(res))